jowo-io/next-auth-nostr-provider/README_TODO.md

 - tidy up endpoint and add validation and error handling
 - consider and improve error handling more generally. what can go wrong? how is that handled?
 - finish adding `pages.error` config options
-- look into JWT expire time and token api response fields
 - carefully run through the auth and data flow to look for bugs or oversights
+- ensure that peer dependencies are met and npm throws errors if not

 ### Tertiary